 Homeowner: “We’ve been asking people in the construction business if they know why this moisture issue has occurred.
 Most have never seen this happen.”

-Me: This kind of moisture problem is actually quite common, though hidden.
+Me: This kind of moisture problem is actually quite common in my experience, though hidden.
 I’d estimate that 25% of finished basements in Canada, where I live, probably have some kind of damaging levels of moisture vapour migration through outside walls, though most times it’s not extreme enough to show up as swollen baseboards.
-Not many builders are detectives, cutting into older, troublesome basements to see what typically happens there and how to avoid future problems.
+Not many builders are detectives, cutting into older, troublesome basements to see what typically happens there and how to avoid future problems, so professional builders are often not helpful and guiding homeowners towards proper techniques.
 Most basements being finished today (including yours) are done using techniques originally developed in the 1950s.
 Huge gains have been made in the basement finishing world, but they’re still not used universally.

 Homeowner: “Is it true that if insulation is placed against concrete it can create moisture?”